 1. Speed tests

 StrongVPN showed good results on speed tests.
 We won't say that it's the best speed you can get, though.
-StrongVPN's speed more than enough for streaming, watching videos or playing video games without buffers or lags.
-However, if you aim for lightning speed and an unlimited online experience, you can use NordVPN or ExpressVPN.
+StrongVPN's speed is more than enough for streaming, watching videos, or playing video games without buffers or lags.
+However, if you aim for a lightning speed and an unlimited online experience, you can use CyberGhost or Private Internet Access.

 Testing speed in different locations is the best way to judge a VPN's performance in different conditions.
 Expectedly, StrongVPN showed better results in terms of performance and speed when connecting to servers in the US, UK, and Australia.